malekshmes/Reading-notes102/README.md

  1. (#)
  3. (-)
  2. (*)
-## to make text **bold** add put it between a _doubled aistreck_
+## to make text **bold** put the text between a _doubled aistreck_
-this is how you add a link to your page: you open a bracket and put in the link name then you open paranthies and put in the url, close the paranthies and *done!
+this is how you add a link to your page: you open a bracket and put in the link name then you open paranthesis and put in the url, close the paranthesis and *done!
 *
 ### You can quote text with a >